 I was a bit salty after but in a good way :)

-After time in the salt cave, my skin did feel extremely soft and I definitely felt relaxed.
-I would definitely try this treatment more if there were some locations near me.
-A man who was in the cave at the same time said he goes regularly and it does help him.
+After time in the salt cave, my skin did feel extremely soft.
+I also felt relaxed.
+I would try this treatment more if there were some locations near me in San Diego.
+A man who was in the cave at the same time said he goes regularly and it helps his ailments.

-*I do suggest not bringing any electronic equipment (phone, camera, etc.) into the salt cave.
-When I went in, I brought my handbag with me and when I left I had no battery power left on any of my electronics and if you know me I’m always fully charged with a backup external battery.
+*Tip: Don’t bring any electronic equipment (phone, camera, etc.) into the salt cave.
+When I went in, I brought my handbag with me and when I left I had no battery power left on any of my electronics.
+If you know me at all, I’m always fully charged with a backup external battery.
 Nothing had power when I left.
 I was fine but just a heads up.*

 Right downtown is Brookfield Place.
 It’s an office building if I am correct as well as the home to the Hockey Hall of Fame.
 I came here for shelter from the rain plus I’m a fan of the Albert Lambert Galleria which was designed by Santiago Calatrava.